BlackWild/opinionated-python-template/README.md

 This repository contains an opinionated template structure for modern Python projects.
 The goal is to use latest frameworks and technologies introduced in the Python ecosystem without compromising stability.

 The aim is not to overwhelm you with millions of tools which makes the decision-making difficult.
-However, I also try to explain the decisions behind choosing a tool to give some context to the decisions.
+I also try to explain the decisions behind choosing a tool to give some context to the decisions.

 ## Intended audience